athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 When it's no longer in **pre-release** I will update this post to include it.
 :::

-I like to begin learning new languages by understanding the tooling ecosystem.
-For me, understanding the tools enables me to confidently focus on learning the language itself<a href="#my-way" aria-describedby="footnote-label" id="my-way-ref">.</a>
+This post is about helping Clojure devs understand the [Clojure CLI Tools], the problem(s) it's solving and how it compares to other tools like `lein` and `boot`.

-Thus, when I approach a new language, e.g. Clojure, I often start by asking questions like this:
+When I start with a new language I _usually_ begin by finding answers to these
+questions:

-- How do I **install** Clojure?
+- How do I **install** [insert language here]?
-- How do I **run** a Clojure program?
+- How do I **run** a [insert language here] program?
-- How do I **manage** Clojure packages (dependencies)?
+- How do I **manage** [insert language here] packages (dependencies)?
-- How do I **configure** a Clojure project?
+- How do I **configure** a [insert language here] project?
-- How do I **build** Clojure for production?
+- How do I **build** [insert language here] for production?

-Now, when I first came to clojure, the answer to the above questions were, _"use [lein] or [boot]"_.
-Then, around the end of 2017, a third option came
+With Clojure, the answer to the above questions is to use one of three tools (listed in order of their release):

+- use [lein]
+- use [boot]
-along: the [Clojure CLI Tools]<a href="#cli-tool-v-dev-tools" aria-describedby="footnote-label" id="cli-tool-v-dev-tools-ref">.</a>.
+- use [Clojure CLI Tool]<a href="#cli-tool-v-dev-tools" aria-describedby="footnote-label" id="cli-tool-v-dev-tools-ref">.</a>
-Admittedly, it took me some time to understand how the `Clojure CLI Tools` fit into the bigger picture.<a href="#clojure-tools-simple" aria-describedby="footnote-label" id="clojure-tools-simple-ref">.</a>

-This is where I hope this post will help by providing an overview of what the [Clojure CLI Tools] are, the problem they solve and how they compare to other tools like `lein` and `boot`.
+The rest of this post will review the context around `Clojure CLI Tool` and why it's my preferred tool for working with Clojure

 ::: note
-If you're interested in using the `Clojure CLI Tools` you can visit the [Official Getting Started Guide] or even [watch this video] if you're using mac
+If you're interested in using the `Clojure CLI Tools` you can visit the [Official Getting Started Guide] or watch [Installing Clojure on Mac].
+Sorry Linux and Windows, friends.
+I will get to those videos in time!
 :::

 ## Clojure CLI Tools